RecSys-lab/MoviesRecommender/README.md

 - SciPy >= 1.6
 - PyInquirer >= 1.0.3
 - OpenCV-Python >= 4.1.1
+- Tensorflow >= 2.6.0
+- Keras >= 2.6.0
+- CUDA >= 11.4

 For a simple solution, you can simply run the below command in the root directory:

 ```python
 pip install -r requirements.txt
 ```

+Note that you should also install NVIDIA® CUDA® Deep Neural Network library™ (cuDNN) for high-performance GPU acceleration.
+This is used when training the DNN models in the feature extraction stage.

 ## 📑 Files and Modules